Pontic Greek genocide: Differences from the Greek genocide in other regions

 The Ottoman Turks did not differentiate between Greek communities, and considered them all as being members of the Ottoman Rum millet.

-The second difference is armed resistance.
+The first difference is armed resistance.
 Pontic Greeks responded to persecutions by creating self-defense groups, which fought Turkish irregulars and army and protected civilians.
 They saved an estimated 60,000 lives.
 There was almost no resistance in Western Anatolia on such level.

-The third difference is that many Pontic Greeks fled to Russia or Georgia, which were much closer and easier to reach.
+The second difference is that many Pontic Greeks fled to Russia or Georgia, which were much closer and easier to reach.
 In comparison, almost all Greeks in Western Anatolia, who were not killed, fled to Greece.

-Also the second phase is often highlighted, because the Greek army did not land in Pontus and even never planned to do it.
+A third difference is that the Greek army did not land in Pontus and never even planned to do it.
 Therefore, if massacres in Western Anatolia can be connected to the Greco-Turkish War, the genocide in Pontus, which was hundreds of kilometres away, cannot be justified by this.

 Another difference is that unlike the Greek genocide as a whole, the Pontic genocide has its own date of commemoration (May 19) that only applies to Pontus.